viviandotdev/ObsidianVault/+ Encounters/I believe in doing things for other while expecting nothing in return.md

 - Less expectations, less disappointment.

-**There are no expectations within  friendships**
-I do things for my friends not because it’s expected it’s because I want to.
+**There are no expectations within  friendships** Within friendship there are no such expectations, I do things for my friends not because it’s expected it’s because I want to.
-Within friendship there are no such expectations like I do

 **Relationships have too much expectations**
 Within a relationship there’s a lot of expectation for both parties.